 Contents of the negotiations

-After handling the grounds and impacts, the following information should be known:
+After consideration of the reasons and impacts, at least the following information should be clear:

 - what work is reduced and why